Swift is an inclusive employer who values all employees and promotes a positive ethos through The Swift Way and FISH! Philosophy.

 5.7 If the situation cannot be resolved informally then the complainant has the right to pursue his or her complaint formally via the Company's Grievance Procedure.

-5.9 Where there is evidence that harassment has occurred, prompt and corrective action will be taken, including disciplinary action where appropriate.
-Harassment is a serious offence that may result in summary dismissal.
+5.8 Where there is evidence that harassment has occurred, prompt and corrective action will be taken, including disciplinary action where appropriate.
+Harassment is a serious offence that may result in summary dismissal or criminal recourse.

 6. Monitoring and Review